JacobFV/Artificial-Intelligence-Principle-and-Practice/_pages/home.md

 Course expectations:
  ❌ no homework <br>
  ❌ no tests <br>
- ❌ no grading  <br>
+ ❌ no costs (this course is free) <br>
- ⚠️ <b>This course is not accredited by UTA</b>  <br>
+ ⚠️ <b>This course is not accredited by UTA</b><br>
- ✔️ Free <br>
- ✔️ Undergraduate and graduate students welcome <br>
- ✔️ individualized written assignments <br>
+ ✔️ individualized activities <br>
  ✔️ machine learning <br>
  ✔️ (most importantly) human learning <br>

 <div style="background-color: white; padding: 6pt;">
-If reading this puts your brain on the edge of chaos and your reward estimator feels like it's ready to explode, please consider taking this course.
+If your neurons have accumulated sufficient presynaptic evidence and your reward estimator feels like it's ready to explode, please join me on this exciting journey!

 [More information](https://jacobfv.github.io/Artificial-Intelligence-Principle-and-Practice/details)
 </div>